Fashion Dis, hosted by Ardra Shephard, debuts February 9 on AMI-tv - ExBulletin

 KC is an award-winning advertising, editorial and portrait photographer.

-In keeping with AMI’s mandate to make the media accessible to all Canadians, the first season of Dis Mode includes Integrated Described Video (IDV) that makes it accessible to people who are blind or visually impaired.
-Season 1 of Dis Mode was filmed under strict local COVID-19 protocols.
+In keeping with AMI’s mandate to make media accessible to all Canadians, the first season of Fashion Dis features Integrated Described Video (IDV) which makes it accessible to people who are blind or visually impaired.
+The first season of Fashion Dis was filmed under strict local COVID-19 protocols.

-Dis Mode debuts Wednesday February 9, at 8 p.m.
-Is on AMI-tv.
+Fashion Dis debuts Wednesday, February 9 at 8 p.m.
+EST on AMI-tv.
 Episodes can be streamed on demand on AMI.ca and the AMI-tv app for Apple and Android.

 Sources